 DrayTek DNS Filter

-SSL/TLS ("HTTPS") Sites & DrayTek DNS Filter
+SSL/TLS ("HTTPS") Sites and DrayTek's DNS Filter

 Concerns regarding privacy and security have increasingly lead to web sites moving their services to web servers that offer SSL/TLS connections as standard.
 SSL/TLS connections are those prefixed with https:// or commonly shown with a 'padlock' symbol in your brower.

-SSL/TLS is a protocol that allows communication to be secured encryption so that it can't be read by a third party - anyone in between you and the server.
+SSL/TLS is a protocol that allows communication to be secured with encryption so that it can't be read by a third party - anyone in between you and the server.
 This security also extends to the actual URL (web address) that the user enters, which has an impact on web content filtering methods that categorise websites based on the URL that is being accessed.

-Details explaining how to setup DNS Filter on your router model are available in the knowledgebase here
+Configuration guides for the DNS Filter on your router model are available in the knowledgebase here